 - More custom modules upon request

-An example of a functionality provided by such cable is the PUCK capability.
+One example of SMART Cable functionality is the PUCK capability.
 PUCK is a standard developed by OGC to address installation and configuration challenges for sensor integration.
-Currently, a new sensor integration introduces a lot of hassle and engineering cost on the operator side and at the same time accessing the data is a big challenge on the user side since the collected data is rarely standardized or interoperable.
+Currently, new sensor integration introduces a lot of hassles and engineering costs for the operator.
+At the same time, accessing the data is a big challenge for the user’s of the sensor data, since the collected data is rarely standardized or interoperable.

-This is what the Sensor Web Enablement suite of protocols aim to tackle.
-The idea is to have a standardized output data format regardless of the type of sensor or platform which can be easily visualized and accessed by the end user.
+The Sensor Web Enablement suite of protocols aim to solve the issues both operators and users experience.
+The main idea is to produce a standardized output data format regardless of the type of sensor or platform.
+The standardized data can be easily visualized and accessed by the end users.

-PUCK protocol defines the lower layer of this hierarchy.
-It consists of electronics which hold a sensor descriptor file (SensorML) and upon receiving the correct PUCK commands, transmit this file to the platform.
-This will not only standardized the data coming out of the sensor, but also automatically integrates the sensor into the platform since the communication protocol is defined in the descriptor file along with other metadata.
+Regarding the PUCK protocol, it defines the lower layer of the data hierarchy.
+The SMART Cable consists of electronics which hold a sensor descriptor file (SensorML).
+Upon receiving the correct PUCK commands, the SMART Cable transmits this file to the platform.
+As facilitated by the SMART Cable, this process not only standardizes the data coming out of the sensor, but also automatically integrates the sensor into the platform since the communication protocol is defined in the descriptor file along with other metadata.